ZipCrc Delphi DLL Reference Documentation

 Introduced in version 9.5.0.82

-Provides the opportunity for a method call to be aborted.
-The AbortCheck event is fired periodically based on the value of the HeartbeatMs property.
-If HeartbeatMs is 0, then no AbortCheck events will fire.
-As an example, to fire 5 AbortCheck events per second, set the HeartbeatMs property equal to 200.
+Enables a method call to be aborted by triggering the AbortCheck event at intervals defined by the HeartbeatMs property.
+If HeartbeatMs is set to its default value of 0, no events will occur.
+For instance, set HeartbeatMs to 200 to trigger 5 AbortCheck events per second.
 Return True to abort; return False to continue (not abort)

 More Information and Examples